18F/acqstackdb/documentation/setup.md

 The app should now be running at http://localhost:8000.

+If you'd like to load some starter data, you have two options: fixtures and factories.
+To set up a skeleton that looks like our production site, `./manage.py loaddata acquisitions/fixtures/*.json` will pull in the tracks, stages, steps, and actors.
+For a wider-ranging randomized setup, you can use `./manage.py seed_database`.

 ## Using docker-compose

 To use [docker-compose](https://docs.docker.com/compose/), you'll need to run the folloiwng commands: